mrismanaziz/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## I couldn't get a reservation at the library.
+They were completely booked.